1010varun/1010varun/README.md

  ### Some more about me
- - 🔭 I’m currently working on Web Development using MERN stack and Django.
+ - 🔭 I’m currently working on Full stack development.
  - 🌱 I’m currently learning Competitive Coding, DSA, and Backend
- - 👯 I’m looking to collaborate on exciting Projects and Hackathons
+ - 👯 I’m looking to collaborate on exciting projects and Hackathons
- - 💬 Ask me about DSA
+ - 💬 Ask me about development
  - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/varun-agarwal-b91518226/)
- - ⚡ Fun fact: Tabs >>>>> Spaces

  <hr>